PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ![GPS](../../images/flight_modes/GPS_s.png)

 When **Land** is activated the multicopter automatically lower the throttle such that to start slowly descending with preset vertical speed.
 When it touches the ground it will lower the throttle to minimum and disarm the craft.

+#### Follow Me Mode

+TBD

 ## Fixed-Wing {#fw_flight_modes}

 ### Manual Modes

-Manual modes are with the least assistance from the PX4 or even without assistance to the pilot.
+"Manual" flight modes are those where the user has control over vehicle movement via the RC control sticks (or joystick).

 #### Stabilized Mode